 The Special Guardians file

-The Special Guardian needs to be clearly recorded on LCS following the LCS User Manual
+The Special Guardian needs to be clearly recorded on LCS following the LCS User Manual.

 File closure

 The child's case file must be closed and archived at the point where the SGO is made unless there is an agreement to provide ongoing support set out in the support plan.